zorgaslol/giftcard-redeemer/README.md

 # Giftcard Generator & Redeemer
 *A PHP + MySQL Project*

-A full-stack project built using PHP, MySQL, HTML, CSS, and vanilla JavaScript.
+A full-stack project built using PHP, MySQL, HTML, CSS.
 It allows users to:

 - Browse available giftcard tiers